CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/academic_integrity.md

 Misconduct and can see severe penalties to your degree classification and progress.

-# A note on AI within Submissions
+# 'AI' tools

-The Faculty position is that if you use 'AI' tools (such as ChatGPT, CoPilot, DeepL translation tools etc, you should cite all uses in your report.
+The Faculty position is that if you use 'AI' tools (such as ChatGPT, Claude, CoPilot, DeepL and other translation tools, the paid subscription to Gramamrly etc), you should cite all uses in your report.
 The full information is in the single page [Faculty guidance](https://www.ole.bris.ac.uk/bbcswebdav/pid-8241705-dt-content-rid-48627612_3/xid-48627612_3), which you should read (you must be signed into Blackboard to access it, and can also access it if you scroll down to Academic Integrity in the Blackboard [CS student handbook](https://www.ole.bris.ac.uk/webapps/blackboard/content/listContentEditable.jsp?content_id=_8241665_1&course_id=_258444_1&content_id=_8241705_1#).

 If you're interested in the University policies on 'AI' tools and the reasoning behind them, including some of the risks, read the new [Study Skills Resource](https://www.ole.bris.ac.uk/bbcswebdav/pid-8037204-dt-content-rid-46594374_2/courses/Study_Skills/using-ai-at-university/index.html).